nickglazzard1959/gplot2/README.md

 When dealing with data from files, GPLOT uses between 2 and 4 arrays to store the data to be plotted.
 Two are used to store X and Y coordinates.
-If symmetric error bars are to be plotted a third array is used to store that, and asymmetric error bars use a fourth array.
+If symmetric error bars are to be plotted a third array is used to store that, and asymmetric Y error bars or Y and X error bars use a fourth array.

 The RPN evaluator treats these four arrays as the first four levels of a stack.
 If `READ` is used, their contents will be overwritten by the read data and the